I Don't Care (Angela Via song): Delta Goodrem version

 Delta Goodrem released a cover version of "I Don't Care" as her debut single on November 12, 2001.
-It appeared on the ARIA Singles Chart, but was not included on her debut album, Innocent Eyes (March 2003).
+It appeared on the ARIA Singles Chart, but it was not included on her debut album, Innocent Eyes (2003).
 The Sydney Morning Herald's Guy Blackman described the track as "an anonymous slice of Britney-esque 'tween-pop'".
 Goodrem had been "discovered and nurtured" by Glenn Wheatley, and signed with Sony Music Australia.
 The track was recorded with Vince Pizzinga (Danielle Spencer) producing.

-In August 2007 Goodrem explained to Andrew Denton on his show Enough Rope with Andrew Denton that the Britney image was foisted on her "when you start with a record company you don't really know what the whole process is.
+In August 2007, Goodrem explained to Andrew Denton on his show Enough Rope with Andrew Denton that the Britney image was foisted on her "when you start with a record company you don't really know what the whole process is.
 You don't know how the whole military operation before a song even gets to the radio and for people to even get to hear it".
-The single is very rare and has been spotted selling on eBay for $199.99.
 Despite seldom mentioned as Goodrem's debut single, it did feature during her 2005 Visualise Tour.
 It was also featured in the "Edge of Seventeen" medley, which was included as a B-side to her single "I Can't Break It to My Heart".